Busting Diamond Myths

 Myth #4 - Natural Diamonds Are Flawless

-or any other jewellery with the right stone choice, then go through the guide on diamonds to better understand them before making a final decision on your purchase.
+or any other jewellery with the right stone choice, then go through the diamond guide to better understand them before making a final decision on your purchase.

 Myth #5 - Diamonds Are Forever

-You must have heard ‘diamonds are forever’ phrase a thousand times, but did you know that diamonds do not ‘live’ forever?
+You must have heard the ‘diamonds are forever phrased a thousand times, but did you know that diamonds do not ‘live’ forever?
 Diamonds are destructible, but only when a certain energy threshold is crossed.
-Hence, diamonds do break and destruct, but the entire process is quite slow, resulting in a billion years before these precious stones go back to where they came from.
+Hence, diamonds break and destroy, but the process is quite slow, resulting in a billion years before these precious stones return to where they came from.
 But for us, they do last a lifetime.

 Myth #6 - Diamonds Are Rare

-Being the world’s hardest and precious natural stone, many assume that diamonds are scarce in nature and rare to find and mine.
+Being the world’s hardest and most precious natural stone, many assume that diamonds are rare to find and mine.
 But it is not true.

-The huge players of the diamond industry control the inflow of these precious stones in the market to keep the price in check.
-Less number of stones in the market would mean that the value of these rocks are always high and consumers get a false sense of scarcity when in truth around 135 million carats diamonds are mined every year but stockpiled instead of diverting to the market.
+The huge players in the diamond industry control the inflow of these precious stones in the market to keep the price in check.
+Fewer stones in the market would mean that the value of these rocks are always high, and consumers get a false sense of scarcity.
+In truth, around 135 million carats of diamonds are mined yearly but stockpiled instead of diverting to the market.
 You can get more information in our guide about diamonds

 Myth #7 - Diamonds Have Always Been a Symbol of Love

-The whole idea of diamonds being a symbol of everlasting love and companionship came from a marketing campaign that focused on attracting prospective customers to buy diamond rings
+The idea of diamonds being a symbol of everlasting love and companionship came from a marketing campaign focused on attracting prospective customers to buy diamond rings

 for their partners.
-It was De Beers who began advertising diamonds as a forever jewellery and gained widespread popularity with this approach.
+De Beers began advertising diamonds as forever jewellery and gained widespread popularity with this approach.
 Since then, diamonds have been associated with love and marriage, but it was only due to marketing these precious stones to reach the masses and improve sales.